CityOfPhiladelphia/databridge_api/README.md

 The publicly accessible endpoints are actually at the path `/api`, i.e. the standard `GET` request goes to `/api/get`, but this is hidden from the user by the reverse proxy, Mulesoft.

+### APIs
+This API interfaces with the following APIs:
+* PostgREST
+    * This API connects to `databridge-public` and reads PostgreSQL functions unique to each table there
+    * These functions are created via an [Airflow task](https://github.com/CityOfPhiladelphia/airflow-iac-dags/edit/main/lib/databridge_tasks/upload_to_db_public_simple.py)
+* ArcGIS Online
+* CARTO V3

 ### Debugging
 There is an internal endpoint available for testing.
 This will only be accessible on the City network, i.e. not by the reverse proxy.